wamp-proto/wamp-proto/spec/README.md

 Note that a *Broker* MAY disclose the identity of a *Publisher* even without the *Publisher* having explicitly requested to do so when the *Broker* configuration (for the publication topic) is setup to do so.

-A *Broker* MAY deny a *Publisher's* request to disclose it's identity
+A *Broker* MAY deny a *Publisher's* request to disclose it's identity:

 *Example*